iPhone 5s vs Nexus 5 smartphone comparison review

 The principal reason to choose the Nexus 5 is always going to be the price.
 We have a whole section discussing price later in this article.
 But you are a Macworld reader and an iPhone fan, so we are going to assume that mere trifles such as the cost don't enter your mind when making purchasing decisions.

 Android 4.4 KitKat vs iOS 7 is a conundrum.
 Android isn't like it used to be: if you are new to the smartphone game there's no obvious winner.
 These are the two most popular and best mobile operating systems around so it's about picking which one is right for you.
 (For more visit Macworld UK's iPhone and iPad spotlight, and read our Apple iOS 7 review.)

 Android 4.4 KitKat brings some great features such as a full screen mode and many improvements across calling, messaging, search, audio playback and more. iOS 7 has the handy Control Center, better multi-tasking and an overhaul in terms of look and feel.
 It's also more responsive on the same hardware, although whether these two handsets enjoy the same hardware is to be discussed later on!

 In essence, if you are a long-term iOS user you will probably best off sticking with what you know.
 You have after all almost certainly spent a lot of cash on apps that you'll have to spend again in Android.
 But it is worth considering that your iTunes music files will work in Android, and Android offers the opportunity of shopping around for music, movies, books and TV shows.
 (See also: iPhone 5 vs iPhone 5S comparison review)

-It's also worth taking note that both Android and iOS are set to get an update later this year.
+It's also worth taking note that both Android and iOS are set to get an update soon.
 Apple unveiled iOS 8 with many new and exciting features in June, while Google showed off Android L during its Google I/O event later the same month.
 Find out more about each in our Android L article and our iOS 8 preview.

 iPhone 5S vs Nexus 5 comparison: Display